Veteran Owned and Operated

 Lesson 1: Data Organization — The Questions I Forgot to Ask

-Then he asked me one question:
+Then Brian asked one question:

 “Did you check how good the data actually is?”